hasr00t/Prompt-Engineering-Local-LLMs/README.md

 ## System Requirements

 The lab VM and everything you need are provided.
 If you are running the VM locally, VMware Workstation Pro and Fusion Pro are free for personal, educational, and commercial use with no license key required.
+Once you have a Linux VM up and running, if running this locally, run the install.sh script.

 - 16 GB RAM (24 GB or more recommended)
 - A modern multi-core CPU (no GPU required)
 - Approximately 40 GB free disk space
 - CPU with virtualization support enabled in BIOS/UEFI
-- VMware Workstation, VMware Player, VMware Fusion, or VirtualBox
-- Internet connection to download and import the VM before class
+- Internet connection to download and import the VM before class if you're not using the provided cloud hosted VMs

 ## Lab VM and Large Files